DionneMaguire/maths-quizz/README.md

 - I used cork-swap/README to complete the forking and cloning in the deployment section.
 - I used cloud converter to convert my images from png to webp.
 - I used tinyPNG to compress all images.
-- I got great help and tips from my msletb-nov-2021 chort, our facilitator and my mentor Okwudiri Okoro.
+- I got great help and tips from my msletb-nov-2021 cohort, our facilitator and my mentor Okwudiri Okoro.